davidhartsough/writings/src/markdown/racism-kills.md

 ---
-date: '2020-05-31'
+date: "2020-05-31"
-title: 'Racism kills: What can be done?'
+title: "Racism kills: What can be done?"
-keywords: 'racism, discrimination, race, police, definition, eradication, education, interaction'
+keywords: "racism, discrimination, race, police, definition, eradication, education, interaction"
-description: 'A discussion on racism, discrimination, and police brutality and what can be done to eradicate them.'
+description: "A discussion on racism, discrimination, and police brutality and what can be done to eradicate them."
 ---

 [Edits added June 1st: included more resources under several sections.]